Grigo2/process-tree/README.md

-# Execl-and-sigaction-structure
+# fork-tree
-Code written in C language using Linux system functions.
+Code written in C language using Linux system functions (execl and sigaction structure).
 ## Description
 A program that creates new processes that wait for the signal to end.
 Each new procces create his own procces group.
-The signal starts propagation from the stem process.
+The signal starts propagation from the root process.

 ## How to run
 compile source file using gcc by console: